 As we walked to the theater I told my friends I knew it was going to be a good show from the start, I heard rave reviews of the kids afternoon show.
 They spiced it up perfectly for adults in the evening as you will see from my video mashups below.

 Adrian Vega – España

 Jean Cairoli – Guatemala

 - Coins appear from all kinds of places.

 - Birds coming out of thin air and sometimes going right back where they came from including the cage.

 - A dollar bill magically turn up inside a lime.

 - And so much more – all with a great sense of humor.

 So excited to finally have edited few hours of video footage down to 2 short and one mid length one.
-I wrote this post Oct 12th, spent daily chunks of time chopping the footage ever since to get the the best magic tricks for your viewing pleasure.
+I wrote this post on October 12th, spent daily chunks of time chopping the footage ever since to get the best magic tricks for your viewing pleasure.
 Aside from all the cool tricks, one of my favorite parts was that pretty much everyone who got called up on stage was someone we all know, that bumped the fun level up to seriously funny.
 As you watch the video notice the looks on everyone’s faces and their reactions, they are being up-close astounded by the talented international magic crew.

 Magic Mashup One